MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

-  Specifies whether print preview should apply last used settings for Google Chrome PDF and webpages.
+  Specifies whether print preview should apply last used settings for Microsoft Edge PDF and webpages.

-If you set this policy to 'EnableAll' or don't configure it, Google Chrome applies the last used print preview settings for both PDF and webpages.
+If you set this policy to 'EnableAll' or don't configure it, Microsoft Edge applies the last used print preview settings for both PDF and webpages.

-If you set this policy to 'DisableAll', Google Chrome doesn't apply the last used print preview settings for both PDF and webpages.
+If you set this policy to 'DisableAll', Microsoft Edge doesn't apply the last used print preview settings for both PDF and webpages.

-If you set this policy to 'DisablePdf', Google Chrome doesn't apply the last used print preview settings for PDF printing and retains it for webpages.
+If you set this policy to 'DisablePdf', Microsoft Edge doesn't apply the last used print preview settings for PDF printing and retains it for webpages.

-If you set this policy to 'DisableWebpage', Google Chrome doesn't apply the last used print preview settings for webpage printing and retain it for PDF.
+If you set this policy to 'DisableWebpage', Microsoft Edge doesn't apply the last used print preview settings for webpage printing and retain it for PDF.

 This policy is only available if you enable or don't configure the [PrintingEnabled](#printingenabled) policy.